scenerystack/community/docs/learn/scenery-basics.md

 Nodes are the fundamental building blocks of Scenery.
 They represent visual elements in your scene.
 Each node can have children, which are other nodes that are positioned relative to their parent.

-Scenery often uses a declarative syntax to create nodes, but also supports mutation of nodes for performance.
-For example, you can create a [Rectangle] node with a specific size and color:
+SceneryStack often uses a declarative syntax to create nodes.
+For example, you can create a [TextPushButton] node with a specific font and color:

-<div id="declarative-rectangle-example" class="sandbox-example"></div>
+<div id="declarative-pushbutton-example" class="sandbox-example"></div>
-<script type="module" async src="/js/scenery-basics/declarative-rectangle-example.js"></script>
+<script type="module" async src="/js/scenery-basics/declarative-pushbutton-example.js"></script>

-Or you can create a [Rectangle] node and then modify its properties either directly:
+All of the primitive Scenery nodes also support an imperative syntax for all of their parameters for maximizing
+performance:

 <div id="mutation-rectangle-example" class="sandbox-example"></div>
 <script type="module" async src="/js/scenery-basics/mutation-rectangle-example.js"></script>

-or by using `mutate()`:

-<div id="mutate-rectangle-example" class="sandbox-example"></div>
-<script type="module" async src="/js/scenery-basics/mutate-rectangle-example.js"></script>

 When using the declarative options syntax, the parameters are executed in an order such that anything that affects the size of the node will be applied before anything that depends on the position of the node (e.g. `center`).

-Note that these approaches (declarative, or imperative setters) should function for all properties of the basic Scenery node types (e.g. [Text] `font`, [Path] `fill`, etc.)

 ## Children